 Canfor Corporation is a leading integrated forest products company with strong roots in northern British Columbia.
-As the largest producer of softwood lumber and one of the largest market pulp producers in Canada, Canfor is committed to fostering the growth of northern communities and creating opportunities for the people who live here.
+As the largest BC producer of softwood lumber and through its 50% ownership of CPLP Income Fund one of the largest market pulp producers in Canada, Canfor is committed to fostering the growth of northern communities and creating opportunities for the people who live here.
 Canfor purchased Northwood Inc. in 1999 and the Canfor Legacy Awards commemorate Northwood's commitment to the University of Northern British Columbia and its students.
 They are awarded to students in recognition of academic excellence.
 It is Canfor's hope that these students will put their talents to work in communities throughout northern British Columbia.